thanpolas/logality/README.md

 returned from your custom output function you pass the responsibility of serializing the Log Context into a string to Logality.

-As per the [Logality Flow Diagram][logality-flow] there are a few more steps that are done after your custom output returns an Object value:
+As per the [Logality Flow Diagram][logality-flow], there are a few more steps that are done after your custom output returns an Object value:

 1. Logality checks your `prettyPrint` setting and:
     1. If it's true will format your Log Context into a pretty formatted string message.
     2. If it's false will serialize using `JSON.stringify`.
 2. Logality will then output that serialized stream by writing to the `process.stdout` stream.

-> **Note**: Libraries using logality should always return an Object if they

-    have a custom output so that consumer logality instances downstream can process the Library's output properly.

 #### Custom Output: String Return